AllenBuhle1/AllenBuhle1/README.md

   💬 A multithreaded JavaFX client-server app that mimics a Facebook-style group chat.

 - [**SPACE_TOURISM_WEBSITE**](https://github.com/AllenBuhle1/SPACE_TOURISM_WEBSITE)
   🌌 A ReactJS project built for a Frontend Mentor challenge with modern, responsive UI.
+The live site is deployed on Netlify.

 - [**ELECTRONICS_BOOM_GATE_WITH_ULTRASOUND_SENSOR**](https://github.com/AllenBuhle1/ELECTRONICS_BOOM_GATE_WITH_ULTRASOUND_SENSOR)
   🚗 A servo motor project that mimics a mall gate, automatically opening when a car approaches.